10 Affordable Cars Ghanaians Can Buy Between GH₵20,000 and GH₵40,000 in 2026

 - Toyota Kwame, Daewoo Matiz, and Kia Morning remain among the most common affordable cars on Ghanaian roads

-- Many first-time buyers are now focusing on locally used cars because imported vehicles have become expensive
+- Many first-time buyers are now focusing on locally used cars as imported vehicles have become expensive

-- Fuel economy, spare parts availability, and easy maintenance continue to shape buying decisions in Ghana
+- Fuel economy, spare parts availability, and easy maintenance continue to shape buying decisions in the country

-Despite the rise in vehicle prices in Ghana, many used cars are still available between GH₵20,000 and GH₵40,000 for buyers searching for affordable transportation in 2026.
+Despite the rise in vehicle prices in Ghana, many used cars are still available for between GH₵20,000 and GH₵40,000, making them an affordable option for buyers seeking transportation in 2026.

 Source: TikTok